 - somewhat-moisturising shampoo, fragrance-free and usually unscented; see also ersatz (1): hair product find of the millenium

-- recently: La Roche-Posay Lipikar Syndet fragrance-free body cream-gel cleanser.
-Yes, it’s actually a shower gel, but it also happens to clean hair well without drying out my scalp and (on me anyway) that works out better and cheaper than many regularly-available unscented shampoos (ex. my previous regular, Free & Clear / Cliniderm)
+- sometimes mixed in: La Roche-Posay Lipikar Syndet fragrance-free body cream-gel cleanser.
+Yes, it’s actually a shower gel, but it also happens to clean hair well without drying out my scalp and (on me anyway) that works out better and cheaper than many regularly-available unscented shampoos.

 - application: head tipped upside down, gentle on the scalp, rinse thoroughly with lots of water.